jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 Pre-process the data:

-* Combine the 'datum' and 'tijd' columns into one Pandas Series of string datetime values, call this new variable `combined`.
+* Combine the 'datum' and 'tijd' columns into one Pandas Series of string values, call this new variable `combined`.
-* Parse the string datetime values to `datetime` objects.
+* Parse the string values to `datetime` objects.
 * Set the resulting `datetime` column as the index of the `df` DataFrame.
 * Remove the original 'datum' and 'tijd' columns using the `drop` method, and call the new dataframe `df2`.
 * Rename the columns in the DataFrame 'ri Centrum', 'ri Mariakerke' to resp. 'direction_centre', 'direction_mariakerke' using the `rename` method.